Chicago/opengrid/docs/finding-data/getting-started.md

             4.
         </td>
         <td>
-            Select Data, is a collapsible link that is used to run advanced searches within the find data panel. <br> <br>
+<p> Select Data, is a collapsible link that is used to run advanced searches within the find data panel.</p>
-            It has an <b>"Add Dataset"</b> link; that is used to start the process of creating a search, when selected it displays a                 droplist of available city datasets.
+<p> It has an <b>"Add Dataset"</b> link; that is used to start the process of creating a search, when selected it displays a              droplist of available city datasets. </p>
-	<p> When a dataset is selected an additional textbox appears with AND/OR operands with an additional droplist that displays the             dataset searchable datatypes. </p> There is also a color option link underneath the datatype selector search box, that 		    provides the user with the option to change the data point color, size and transparency.
+<p> When a dataset is selected an additional textbox appears with AND/OR operands with an additional droplist that displays the           dataset searchable datatypes. </p>
+<p> There is also a color option link underneath the datatype selector search box, that provides the user with the option to change       the data point color, size and transparency. </p>
         </td>
     </tr>
     <tr>